 Dunedin Multidisciplinary Health and Development study findings.
 In the Dunedin study (Caspi, 2000; Caspi et al., 2003; Caspi et al., 1996; Newman et al., 1997; Slutske, Moffitt, Poulton, & Caspi, 2012), a large birth cohort of children from Dunedin, New Zealand, underwent behavioural observations at age three.
 The children were categorised by factor and cluster analysis as undercontrolled, inhibited or well-adjusted.
 Two further clusters: confident and reserved, were also found, however it was suggested that these may in fact be subsumed by the other three clusters, especially as they have not since been replicated in the literature.
 Nine hundred and sixty one participants were re-assessed at age 21 by use of a semi-structured interview based on the Diagnostic and Statistical Manual of Mental Disorders (third edition, DSM-III; American Psychiatric Association (1980)).
 Multivariate logistic regression comparing inhibited and undercontrolled children to well-adjusted children showed that those in the first two groups were more likely than the well-adjusted children to have one or multiple psychiatric disorders, were reported to have the most mental health problems according to informant report measures (Caspi, 2000; Caspi et al., 1996), and were found to have poorer interpersonal adjustment and higher levels of interpersonal conflict than the well-adjusted group (Newman et al., 1997).
-The inhibited children (who at age 3 were fearful and ‘ill-at-ease’) were most likely to be diagnosed with depression at age 21 (Caspi et al., 1996), had lower levels of social support and poor conjugal relationships (Newman et al., 1997), yet maintained healthy social relationships and interpersonal adjustment at work.
+The inhibited (this was the terminology used) children (who at age 3 were fearful and ‘ill-at-ease’) were most likely to be diagnosed with depression at age 21 (Caspi et al., 1996), had lower levels of social support and poor conjugal relationships (Newman et al., 1997), yet maintained healthy social relationships and interpersonal adjustment at work.
 Undercontrolled children (whom at age 3 were irritable, impulsive, and emotionally labile) showed conflicted relationships at age 21 across all social contexts (Newman et al., 1997) and were found to be significantly over represented in all measures of antisocial behaviour and criminality (Caspi et al., 1996).
 Inhibited boys were more likely than the well-adjusted group to have been convicted of a violent offence.
 Those boys categorised as undercontrolled at age 3 were more likely to be dependent upon alcohol, and inhibited boys also showed elevated, but not significant, rates of alcoholism compared to well-adjusted individuals (Caspi et al., 1996).
 More suicide attempts had been made by both undercontrolled and inhibited types in comparison to the well-adjusted types, with a far higher incidence in those that were undercontrolled (Caspi, 2000; Caspi et al., 1996).
 Anxiety disorders could not be predicted by childhood typology (Caspi, 2000).
 By age 26, both self-reports and informant reports further confirmed the ability of childhood behaviour types to foretell adult personality characteristics and behaviours, by this point across three data sources (Caspi et al., 2003).
 Additionally, those children categorised as undercontrolled at age 3 were found to be more than twice as likely to show disordered gambling habits at ages 21 and 32 than the well-adjusted children, irrespective of childhood IQ or socio-economic status (Slutske et al., 2012).

 These findings suggest that early emerging behavioural differences (based on a short observation of children at age 3) act as a risk factor for later problems.
 Although measures relating to ego-control and ego-resiliency were not used, the personality types that emerged showed very close resemblance to previous personality types.
 Adopting a three-factor solution to fit with previous research may however have prematurely missed interesting findings regarding the further two factors.